List of video games featuring Spider-Man: 1980s

 The Marvel Comics superhero Spider-Man was created by Stan Lee and Steve Ditko and first appeared in Amazing Fantasy #15 (August 1962).

 By the late 1970s, Spider-Man had become a successful franchise.
 At this time the fictional character had already featured in the animated series Spider-Man, a segment on the children's television series The Electric Company (called Spidey Super Stories), and the live action prime time series The Amazing Spider-Man.
 As a result of the success, Marvel Comics licensed the character into a stream of electronic games.

-Spider-Man was quickly growing in popularity because of his simplistic Spider-Style costume, he was also the favorite character of Stan Lee and soon he was one of the most loved Marvel fictional characters.

 Atari 2600 (1982)

 In 1982, Parker Brothers published a game for the Atari 2600 (and its clone system, the Sears Video Arcade) titled Spider-Man.
 The action game involves climbing a skyscraper, capturing criminals and defusing bombs set by the Green Goblin.
 It supports two players.

 The game is similar to the 1980 arcade video game Crazy Climber.
 It is a variation on its gameplay format, with added web shooting and swinging abilities.